1749-1769 E 33rd Ave rezoning application

 • Will the shading impact of a five-storey structure on my complex next door, Vancouver Cohousing, be taken into account? • Will there be adequate underground parking for residents and visitors to mitigate the impact on on-street parking on 33rd?

-Lorne Mallin asked almost 2 years ago
+Lorne Mallin asked over 2 years ago

 As part of the application process for proposals coming in under the Secured Market Rental Policy, architectural drawings are not required.
 Detailed drawings will be provided at the development permit stage and staff will assess the proposal using Council approved RR zone bylaws and guidelines.
 Site specific shadowing impacts will be reviewed at this stage.
 During the development of the RR zones, staff analyzed shadowing impacts on adjacent properties resulting from apartment forms at five and six storeys.
 The resulting regulations contained within the RR zone bylaws and guidelines reflect the outcomes of these analyses to help limit shadowing by new developments with a priority on rear yards of adjacent properties.